Paris Wallace Fountains in France

 The Large Model Wallace Fountain was designed by Richard Wallace himself, but the sculptor Charles-Auguste Lebourg put the finishing touches to the final design and was actually inspire by the Fontaine des Innocents Fountain.

-The fountain itself has four caryatids of women depicting kindness, simplicity, charity and sobriety, with their arms supporting a pointed dome decorated with dolphins and this sits on a stone foundation.
+And these Paris Wallace Fountains in France have four caryatids of women depicting kindness, simplicity, charity and sobriety, with their arms supporting a pointed dome decorated with dolphins and this sits on a stone foundation.

 Wallace Fountain along Avenue des Champs Elysees